State Amplification Subject To Masking Constraints: Introduction

 The performance of the encoder is also quantified by measuring the difference between the achievable amplification and leakage rates.
 The \emph{differential amplification rate} $R_d$ is said to be achievable if $R_d=R_a-R_l$ for some $(R_a,R_l)\in\Cc$.
 The maximum value of the differential amplification rate is called as the \emph{differential amplification capacity}, denoted by $C_d$, where

-Note that this quantity is important for applications like key agreement from the state of the channel, as this difference measures the knowledge difference between the two receivers regarding the state of the channel.
+Note that this quantity is a property of a given trade-off region $\Cc$ and can play a role for some applications, as this difference measures the knowledge difference between the two receivers regarding the state of the channel.
+(This quantity, $C_d$, is discussed further in the later parts of the sequel.)
+In general, we are not only interested in the knowledge difference, but also in the entire rate trade-off region, which constitutes the main focus of this paper.

 A cost constraint may also be imposed on the channel input with